-Project WET (Water Education for Teachers) is an award-winning, nonprofit water education program and publisher.
-The program facilitates and promotes awareness, appreciation, knowledge, and stewardship of water resources through the dissemination of classroom-ready teaching aids and the establishment of internationally sponsored Project WET programs.
-The Water Education Foundation is the California Coordinator for Project WET.
+Project WET (Water Education Today) is an international, award-winning nonprofit that publishes activities and provides training workshops for K-12 educators.
+The program promotes awareness, appreciation, knowledge and stewardship of water resources through its classroom-ready teaching aids.
+The Water Education Foundation is the coordinator for Project WET in California.

 We typically sponsor an in-person training once a year in November.
 In lieu of in-person training, this year we're inviting you to join us for a free, online workshop that is part at home at your own pace and part ‘live’ online experience engaging you in Project WET activities in both the digital and physical realms.
 You’ll also experience a variety of digital learning tools and techniques and learn about Project WET activity connections to current education standards.

 See workshop details below or view the Virtual Project WET Workshop flyer (PDF).